Night1099/PBRHeightBatch/README.md

 1. Install [Cuda Toolkit 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive).

-2. Open Terminal in folder you want to install into (Shift Rightclick in file explorer) Run
+2. Open Terminal in folder you want to install into (Shift Rightclick in file explorer)<br>
+Run

 ```